-- Making it harder to fight off offender
+- Makes it harder or impossible to fight off an offender

 Common Date Rape Drugs

 - Rohypnol (roofies, forget pill, circles mind erasers).
 Some rohypnol is now colored.
-Some drinks may turn blue, but do not use that as a standing rule.
+Some drinks may turn blue, but do not use that as a standard rule.

 - Ketamine (Special K) is an anesthetic that is used in humans and animals.

 Besides knowing about risks of drugs and alcohol, there are some things you can do in any situation.

 Not every situation is completely unavoidable.
 To help you stay safe:

 - Do not accept drinks from other people and do not accept opened drinks.